ReneMazuela/Demo/README.md

 - [Node.js](https://nodejs.org) (version 9.5.1)
 - [npm](https://www.npmjs.com) or [Yarn](https://yarnpkg.com)

-These prerequisites are essential to get started with the project.
+These are essential to get started with the project.
 Follow the installation guides linked above to set up the necessary tools and frameworks.